hilios/moulin_rouge/README.md

 Usage
 -----

 First of all, you have to accept that the role registering belongs to the ruby code.
-Organizing this ruby files with the permission it's a really important point to any serious application.
+Organizing this ruby files  it's a really important issue to any large application.

 When you run: